 When you think of a "gamer," you probably don't think of a 65-year-old woman spending her afternoon on Nintendo.
 But think again—an estimated 15% of people who play video games are over the age of 55.
 What’s more, it turns out that some of those older "gamers" are reaping very significant health benefits as a result.

 Here are some of the social, cognitive, and physical benefits that video games and virtual reality (VR) have to offer seniors.

 Whether it's going for a walk, meeting friends for lunch, or seeing a movie, doing anything you enjoy improves emotional health.
 So it's no surprise many seniors who enjoy playing video games find themselves in better moods.

 A study of 140 seniors over 63 years old concluded that both regular and occasional video gamers reported greater well-being, social functioning, and health than non-gamers.
 In addition, they reported significantly lower rates of depression among people who play video games than those who don't.

 Video games can provide physical benefits, too, especially to seniors.
-Certain games that require physical interaction, like Wii Sports and similar titles, can help seniors improve balance, coordination, and reflexes due to the quick decision-making and action required to play.
+Certain games that require physical interaction, like the VR game Beat Saber, Wii Sports, and other similar titles, can help seniors improve balance, coordination, and reflexes due to the quick decision-making and action required to play.
 Some seniors have even reported faster walking speeds as a result of playing video games.

 It may not be obvious at first, but improving cognitive skills can translate into improved balance and gait.
-And while fitness video games like Nintendo Wii and even the newer Nintendo Switch have revolutionized exercise for seniors, virtual reality (VR) is already leaving its mark on physical therapy.
+And while fitness video games on the Nintendo Wii and the newer Nintendo Switch have revolutionized exercise for seniors, VR is already leaving its mark on physical therapy.
 New programs as simple as walking through a landscape projected on a TV screen have shown some remarkable results.